TMRZ-1/36ribs/README.md

 1. 8x m2 4x3.2 inserts
 2. 8x m2 5mm screws
 3. 16x 3x3 cylinder magnets (I used n42)

+# BOM for case with magnets and integrated plate
+1. 16x 3x3 cylinder magnets (I used n42)

 Diodes should be oriented as shown below.